sephajebi/home/_pages/long-talks-in-combinatorics.md

 </div>

 <div style="width: 100%; text-align: justify; margin-bottom:0.8em">
-<b>Format:</b> Talks are held on Zoom and will be recorded and posted online.
+<b>Format:</b> Talks are held on Zoom will be recorded and posted online.
 The seminar will run in seasons of 8-10 talks, for as long as speakers and audiences can be found.
 The schedule for Season 1 is below.
 </div>

 <div style="width: 100%; text-align: justify; margin-bottom:0.8em">
-<b>Mailing list:</b> Announcements, Zoom links, and passwords will be sent to the seminar’s mailing list.
-To join the list, please email <a href="mailto:sepehr.hajebi@utoronto.ca">this</a> address.
+<b>Mailing list:</b> Announcements and Zoom information for the talks are sent to the seminar’s mailing list.
+To join the list, please email <b><a href="mailto:sepehr.hajebi@utoronto.ca">this</a></b> address.
 </div>

 <blockquote>